postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ![Find and replace](https://assets.postman.com/postman-docs/find-and-replace-tab-v8.jpg)

 Postman will search tabs, collections, and variables.
-You can click directly from the search results to open an entity.
+You can select an item directly in the search results to open an entity.

 > Find and Replace is not available in Postman for Web.